Securities Trading Policy

 V. Guidelines

-No person may trade, including by placing a purchase or sell order, or recommend that another person trade, in Corporation Securities (including making initial elections, changes in elections or reallocation of funds relating to retirement plan accounts) when he or she has knowledge of material, nonpublic information concerning the Corporation.
-Loans, pledges, gifts, charitable donations and other contributions of Corporation Securities are also subject to this Policy.
+No person may trade, including by placing a purchase or sell order, or recommend that another person trade, in Corporation Securities when he or she has knowledge of material, nonpublic information concerning the Corporation.
+In addition to purchases and sales of Corporation Securities, gifts, charitable donations and other contributions of Corporation Securities, and certain transactions under Corporation-sponsored plans such as those described in Section VII constitute a “trade” for purposes of, and are subject to, this Policy.

 C. Twenty-Twenty Hindsight